 In addition, we want our executive officers focused on long-term achievements that build value for our stockholders.
-Consistent and prolonged appreciation of our stock price and the building of Company market capitalization are key measures of success.
-We use stock option and restricted stock unit awards to align our executive officers and their efforts with the goals and interests of our stockholders.
+We believe that consistent and prolonged appreciation of our stock price and the building of Company market capitalization are key measures of success.
+We use stock option and increasingly RSU awards to align our executive officers and their efforts with the interests of our stockholders.
 Because our executive officers and their decisions and judgment are critical to our long-term success, the majority of their overall compensation is aligned with Company and stockholder value creation.

-Actual Pay Mix for Fiscal 2011
+Actual Pay Mix for Fiscal 2012

-For fiscal 2011, the pay mix of our three components of compensation for the Named Executive Officers is shown below.
+For fiscal 2012, the pay mix of our three main components of compensation (base salary, short-term cash incentive and long-term equity compensation) for the Named Executive Officers is shown below.
 The pay mix generally reflects our objective of providing a large portion of our executive officers' compensation through long-term equity compensation.
 Naturally, this mix varies depending on a number of factors, including stock price changes, overall Company performance and individual performance.
-Amounts in the chart below are based on what was paid or granted during fiscal 2011.
+Amounts in the chart below are based on what was paid or granted during fiscal 2012.
 Base salary is the amount of each Named Executive Officer's actual annual base salary.
-Short-term cash incentive is the actual short-term cash incentive payout and certain separation agreement payments in the case of Mr. Bado.
+Short-term cash incentive is the actual short-term cash incentive payout.
 Long-term equity incentive amounts represent aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 These amounts do not necessarily correspond to the actual value that will be realized by the Named Executive Officers upon exercise or sale of the awards.
 In addition, our officers may from time to time receive other compensation as described in more detail in "Executive Compensation-Summary Compensation Table and Narrative Disclosure," below.

-Long-term equity incentive compensation constitutes the largest single component of compensation of our Named Executive Officers' overall compensation in fiscal 2011.
-For our Named Executive Officers, overall cash compensation for fiscal 2011 was more heavily weighted towards short-term incentives than base pay.
+Long-term equity incentive compensation constitutes the largest single component of compensation of our Named Executive Officers' overall compensation in fiscal 2012.
+For our Named Executive Officers, overall cash compensation for fiscal 2012 was more heavily weighted towards short-term incentives than base pay.
 This mix between fixed base salary and cash incentives is consistent with our pay-for-performance philosophy and is comparable to that for similar positions reviewed in our peer group.